suny-downstate-medical-center/netpyne/README.md

 For more details, installation instructions, documentation, tutorials, forums, videos and more, please visit: www.netpyne.org

-This package is developed and maintained by the Neurosim lab (www.neurosimlab.org)
+This package is developed and maintained by the [Neurosim lab](www.neurosimlab.org)

 [![Build Status](https://travis-ci.org/Neurosim-lab/netpyne.svg?branch=development)](https://travis-ci.org/Neurosim-lab/netpyne)